Deploying Go Projects with CelerBuild Pro Using the Gin Framework Example

 - Project name: "pro-celerbuild-example-go-dev"

-- Disable deployment approval requirement (It is off by default)
+- The development environment can choose not to enable deployment approval (It is off by default)

 4.2 Production Project